vampiredipu32/base-test/things-i-learned.md

 #things-i-learned.md
 1. Base score checker.not a good score though
+2. swapped on uniswap